koszeggy/KGySoft.CoreLibraries/README.md

 ### Dynamic Resource Management

-The KGy SOFT Core Libraries contains numerous classes for working with resources directly from .resx files.
+The KGy SOFT Core Libraries contain numerous classes for working with resources directly from .resx files.
 Some classes can be familiar from the .NET Framework.
 For example, [`ResXResourceReader`](https://docs.kgysoft.net/corelibraries/?topic=html/T_KGySoft_Resources_ResXResourceReader.htm), [`ResXResourceWriter`](https://docs.kgysoft.net/corelibraries/?topic=html/T_KGySoft_Resources_ResXResourceWriter.htm) and [`ResXResourceSet`](https://docs.kgysoft.net/corelibraries/?topic=html/T_KGySoft_Resources_ResXResourceSet.htm) are reimplemented by referencing only the core system assemblies (the original versions of these reside in `System.Windows.Forms.dll`, which cannot be used in all circumstances) and they got a bunch of improvements at the same time.
 For example, `ResXResourceSet` is now a read-write collection and the changes can be saved in a new .resx file (see the links above for details and comparisons and examples).

-On top of those, KGy SOFT Core Libraries introduces a sort of new types that can be used the same way as a standard `ResourceManager` class:
+On top of those, KGy SOFT Core Libraries introduce a sort of new types that can be used the same way as a standard `ResourceManager` class:
 - [`ResXResourceManager`](https://docs.kgysoft.net/corelibraries/?topic=html/T_KGySoft_Resources_ResXResourceManager.htm) works the same way as the regular `ResourceManager` but works on .resx files instead of compiled resources and supports adding and saving new resources, .resx metadata and assembly aliases.
 - The [`HybridResourceManager`](https://docs.kgysoft.net/corelibraries/?topic=html/T_KGySoft_Resources_HybridResourceManager.htm) is able to work both with compiled and .resx resources even at the same time: it can be used to override the compiled resources with .resx content.
 - The [`DynamicResourceManager`](https://docs.kgysoft.net/corelibraries/?topic=html/T_KGySoft_Resources_DynamicResourceManager.htm) can be used to generate new .resx files automatically for languages without a localization.
 The KGy SOFT Libraries also use `DynamicResourceManager` instances to maintain their resources.
 The library assemblies are compiled only with the English resources but any consumer library or application can enable the .resx expansion for any language.